 The nature of any administrative system is that data may be amended or received late.
-For the purpose of FCSQ, late or amended data of any previously published periods will be incorporated to reflect the up to date 'live' FamilyMan database.
+For the purpose of FCSQ, late or amended data of any previously published periods will be incorporated to reflect the up to date 'live' FamilyMan database, as described in the revisions section above.